farm-ng/amiga-dev-kit/website/docs/amiga_quick_start/amiga-quick-start.md

 ### Welcome to the Amiga Quick Start Guide

-Here will be the guide to everything you will need to know to start using your Amiga as soon as possible!
+This guide will get you started using your Amiga as soon as possible!

-Below you can find a quick video overview of the Amiga that gives you everything you need to know!
+Click on the video below to get an overview of the Amiga robot.
 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/J_-m0ZgxgFk"
 title="YouTube video player" frameborder="0"
 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Things that will be included with Amiga
+Your purchase of an Amiga robot will include the following items:

 - Two batteries
 - Battery charging kit